MouseBiteLabs/Game-Boy-Pocket-Color/README.md

   - <a href="https://github.com/skimzor/SZ-REG">skimzor's SZ Regulator</a>: a power supply that slots into the U5 socket; customizable print on the front of the board through <a href="https://ko-fi.com/skimzor">skimzor's Ko-Fi page</a>
   - <a href="https://www.nataliethenerd.com/product-page/gbp-led-boards">Natalie the Nerd's LED Boards</a>: button LED backlight board

+Important note for using external mods: you must be aware that the voltage on the SW net (the output of the power switch, connected to pin 1 on the power board socket) will remain connected to the batteries as long as the power switch is on.
+If your mod connects to the power switch output, then be aware there *will* be a condition where the 5 V on-board is at zero volts, and the battery voltage will still be above 2 V. This may cause issues, such as power draw through resistors even when the power is off, or leakage through protection diodes in certain devices.
+Please use accordingly.

 ## Testing and Assembly

 I'm going to split this into a few separate sections.
 This is the general process I follow when assembling an MGBC.